haesleinhuepf/oclrfc/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-oclrfc" is free and open source software
+Distributed under the terms of the BSD-3 license, "oclrfc" is free and open source software

 ## Issues